 Radiation Therapist Education Requirements

 How long does it take to become a radiation therapist?
 The first step in radiation therapist training is to earn a college degree.
 The answer to the question of how long is radiation therapy school will vary based on the type of degree that you choose to complete.
 The two degree options are:

 - Associates Degree in Radiation Therapy: This degree takes only two years to complete, although many employers prefer a Bachelor's Degree.

 - Bachelor's Degree in Radiation Therapy: This degree requires four years of education, but the extra time may be worth it because many employers prefer radiation therapists who have this type of degree.

 You can read more about both of these degrees below.

-An associate's degree typically meets the minimum academic standards required by an employer.
+An associate's degree typically meets the minimum academic standards for radiation therapy school required by an employer.
 Students learn how to use radiation therapy equipment and gain hands-on knowledge through simulated medical situations.
-Associate's degree programs last two years and offer courses on:
+Associate's degree programs offer radiation therapist classes on: